 Colin Renfrew and Paul Bahn, 2018, Archaeology Essentials: Theories/Methods/Practice, 4th edition.
 Thames & Hudson, London.
-The text is available at the Western Bookstore for in-store pick-up or can be delivered.
+The text is available at the Western Bookstore.

 In addition to the basic text, a small number of supplementary readings (4 or 5) will be required reading for specific lectures.
 These readings will all be made available in .pdf format through the course OWL site.
 Registered students will be able to access additional course readings through the course site in OWL before the first day of class.